Godot (game engine): Rendering

-Godot's graphics engine uses OpenGL ES 3.0 for all supported platforms; otherwise, OpenGL ES 2.0 is used.
-Vulkan is supported starting version 4.0 and also includes the possibility of support for Metal using MoltenVK.
+Godot 3.x's graphics engine uses OpenGL ES 2.0 or 3.0 at the discretion of the user.
+Vulkan is supported starting in version 4.0 and also includes the possibility of support for Metal using MoltenVK.
 The engine supports normal mapping, specularity, dynamic shadows using shadow maps, baked and dynamic global illumination, and full-screen post-processing effects like bloom, depth of field, high-dynamic-range rendering, and gamma correction.
 A simplified shader language, similar to GLSL, is also incorporated.
 Shaders can be used for materials and post-processing.
 Alternatively, they can be created by manipulating nodes in a visual editor.

-Godot also includes a separate 2D graphics engine that can operate independently of the 3D engine.
+Godot also includes a separate 2D graphics engine that can operate independently of the 3D engine, but both can also work at the same time on the same display, so as to make complex mixes between 2D and 3D.
 The 2D engine supports features such as lights, shadows, shaders, tile sets, parallax scrolling, polygons, animations, physics, and particles.
 It is also possible to mix 2D and 3D using a 'viewport node'.

+To support the UI and 2D Vector graphics assets support, Godot has integrated a 3rd party library, ThorVG (Thor Vector Graphics).

 Other features

 Godot contains an animation system with a GUI for skeletal animation, blending, animation trees, morphing, and real-time cutscenes.
 Almost any variable defined or created on a game entity can be animated.
-The engine uses Bullet for 3D physics simulation.
+Godot has its own in-house physics engine, and as of Godot 4.x allows third parties to integrate their own physics via GDExtension.
+In Godot 3.x, the Bullet physics engine is included and used by default.
+With Godot 4.4, the Jolt Physics engine was added, though not used as the default engine.